River Slaney

 Towns that the Slaney runs through include Stratford-on-Slaney, Baltinglass, Tullow, Bunclody, Enniscorthy and Wexford.
 The river is crossed by 32 road bridges and one railway bridge.

 Wildlife

 Varied and plentiful wildlife can be found in the environs of the river.
-In Wicklow, herds of deer can be seen, as well as swans, dippers, wild ducks, herons and kingfishers.
+In Wicklow, herds of deer can be seen, as well as swans, dippers, mallards, herons and kingfishers.
 At dusk, bats, owls and otters may be seen, while the mudflats of the estuary are favoured by black-headed gulls, redshanks and oystercatchers.
-The rare goosander can be seen on the Slaney at Kildavin.
+The goosander can be seen on the Slaney at Kildavin.
 In season, salmon and trout and pike are fished.

 History

 Ptolemy's Geography (2nd century AD) described a river called Μοδοννος (Modonnos, "mudflats") which may have referred to the River Slaney, though scholarly opinion remains divided on the issue.

 There is a reference to the Slaney in the Irish ballad Boolavogue, commemorating the Battle of Vinegar Hill in the Irish Rebellion of 1798.

+"Slaney Valley" was a 1972 Irish number one for Larry Cunningham.